HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/administration/CustomizeErrorBehavior.md

      </html>
      ```

-16. Create and save a new file called error403.html, with contents as follows:
+12. Create a new file named `error403.html` in the same directory with the following code:

      ```html
      <html>